Home of cricket in NSW officially unveiled - ExBulletin

 Cricket Central features an ICC compliant oval, 15 indoor nets, 43 outdoor cricket courts, gym, party facilities and medical rooms.

-Planning Minister and Home Secretary Anthony Roberts said Cricket Central was one of dozens of planning projects that were accelerated as part of the government’s response to the pandemic to create thousands of jobs and attract billions of dollars of investment into the state’s economy. .
+Planning Minister and Home Secretary Anthony Roberts said Cricket Central was one of dozens of planning projects accelerated as part of the government’s response to the pandemic to create thousands of jobs and invest billions of dollars in investment in the state’s economy. to attract.

 Cricket NSW CEO Lee Germon said the opening of Cricket Central was the culmination of a long-term project that has received strong support from the NSW government.